Edward Lee | |

 In 2023, Lee opened Nami Modern Korean Steakhouse in Louisville, which was named on USA Today's best restaurants list of 2024.[30][31]

 In November of 2024, Lee opened a fine dining restaurant in Washington, D.C., called Shia, that aims to serve Korean American fusion cuisine, including his take on bibimbap which appeared in the tenth episode of Culinary Class Wars.
-The restaurant also intends to be environmentally conscious through sustainable practices such as alternatives to plastic packaging.[30]
+The restaurant is environmentally conscious through sustainable practices such as being plastic-free, designing menus and coasters from leftover paper, and dehydrating waste.[32][33]

 Year | Title | Role | Notes |